Certain qualities of a good nurse are essential when asking for a raise, applying for a new job or asking for a job promotion.

 How did the nurses make them feel during the lowest point of their lives Maya Angelou summed this up well when she said:

-Remember this quote when you’re practicing.
+Remember this quote when you’re working.

 Dishonest behavior such as lying destroys trust in the nursing profession and makes your personal brand worth nothing.